johnarndt/cfrest/README.md

 - **CORS Issues**: If you encounter CORS errors, make sure you're using Cloudflare Functions as they handle CORS automatically.
 - **Content Security Policy**: Some websites may block screenshots due to CSP.
 You may need to adjust settings for specific sites.
 - **Rate Limits**: Be aware of the rate limits for both Cloudflare Browser Rendering API and Groq API.

+## Troubleshooting

+If you encounter issues with button clicks or event handlers:
+- Check the browser console for errors
+- Verify that the DOM elements have the expected IDs and classes
+- Make sure all event listeners are properly attached

 ## Further Customization